Looking for ways to improve email marketing? Here are 15 of the best Email Marketing practices to improve your open rate and drive results.

-Never use the words “no reply” or anything similar as your email sender’s name, for example, “firstname.lastname@example.org”.
+Never use the words “no-reply” or anything similar to your email sender’s name, for example, “email@example.com”.

 This only prevents recipients from responding or opting out of further emails, which they have the right do to at any time.
 Rather have your automated emails come from a first name.
 Your customers will more likely open an email knowing it’s from another human being.

 Keep your email simplistic.
 Avoid clutter and stick to fewer than three fonts or typefaces.

 4. Optimize the email’s preview text.

 Avoid keeping the “can’t see images” link in the preview text of your email.
 This could ruin your open rate as you’re basically telling your recipients that your email might not work.

 By default, preview text displays the first several words of the email body and recipients can see this next to the subject line before opening the email.
 The problem is custom email templates tend to include conditional statements such as “can’t see images?” or “not displaying correctly?” in the top banner, allowing it to slip in the preview when the mailer is sent.

 People are naturally more inclined to pay attention and read an email that feels more personal.
 Adding your email signature is a great way to achieve this.

 6. Clean your mailing list regularly.

 Some recipients may not opt-out, but still never bother to open your emails.
 Although, it seems ideal to email as many people as possible to reach more prospects, keeping your least-engaged email contacts may do more harm than good on your open rate.